vuejs/rfcs/active-rfcs/0000-single-prop-definition.md

 const propName = defineProp<T>()
 const propName = defineProp<T>(defaultValue)
 const propName = defineProp<T>(defaultValue, required)
-const propName = defineProp<T>(defaultValue, required, restOptions)
+const propName = defineProp<T>(defaultValue, options)
-const propName = defineProp<T>(defaultValue, required, restOptions, bindingName)
+const propName = defineProp<T>(defaultValue, options, bindingName)
 ```

 # Motivation

-We align the usage of prop with ref()/computed(), which can effectively improve the fluency of thinking when writing SFC.
+We align the usage of prop with `ref()` / `computed()`, which can effectively improve the fluency of thinking when writing SFC.

-On the other hand, the situation where people used to dislike .value is reversed, and now most people like .value based code.
-For me .value is a clear hint that the value is responsive, which actually reduces the mental load.
+On the other hand, the situation where people used to dislike `.value` is reversed, and now most people like `.value` based code.
+For me `.value` is a clear hint that the value is responsive, which actually reduces the mental load.

 # Detailed design